kriti-rai/kriti-rai.github.io/_posts/2018-02-28-lets_tap_in.markdown

 Per [Ruby Doc](https://ruby-doc.org/core-2.5.0/Object.html#method-i-tap), the primary purpose of the ```tap``` method is to "tap into" a method chain, in order to perform operations on intermediate results within the chain.
 Let's look at the example Ruby Doc provides:

-Say you have a line of code like this.
-With methods chained like this, it is easy to have a bug and now you need to debug the code.
+Say you have a line of code like this:
 ```
 (1..10).to_a.select {|x| x.even? }.map {|x| x*x }
 ```
+With methods chained like this, it is easy to have a bug and now you need to debug the code.
 You can use `pry` but that is repetitive and tedious (and we are lazy).
 So, let's look at how we can use `tap` to debug it.
 ```
 (1..10).tap {|x| puts "original: #{x}" }    #=>original: 1..10
   .to_a.tap {|x| puts "array:    #{x}" }    #=>array:    [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]